kamilmazurek/hexagonal-architecture-template/README.md

-# Hexagonal architecture with Spring Boot®
+# Hexagonal architecture template

-This repository contains an implementation of microservice with hexagonal architecture, written in Java with Spring Boot.
+This repository contains an implementation of microservice with hexagonal architecture (invented by Alistair Cockburn), written in Java with Spring Boot.

 My main motivation for creating this project is to have an implementation of microservice